usnistgov/SAMURAI/docs/acquisition/samurai_config.rst

 - Optitrack Cameras
    - These IP addresses are unknown to the user

-.. warning:: It is possible at some point in time The optitrack IP addresses may conflict with one of the other devices on the network.
+.. warning:: It is possible at some point in time that the optitrack IP addresses may conflict with one of the other devices on the network.
 	If so change the IP of whatever device is conflicting to something new.
 This may take some trial and error.